QMike0/siyuan-plugin-callout-enhance/README.md

 ## Development

-Download the source code of this repository and package the plugin as follows:
+Download the source code of this repository and bundle the plugin using the following steps:

 1. Install Node.js and pnpm.
-2. Run `pnpm i` in the current directory.
+2. Run `pnpm i` in the root directory.
-3. Run `pnpm run dev` for the development build.
+3. Run `pnpm run dev` for development builds.
-4. Run `pnpm run build` to package `package.zip`.
+4. Run `pnpm run build` to package the plugin into `package.zip`.

 ## License